 Children’s Health Care the Big Winner

-Hundreds of people packed the Conexus Arts Centre Saturday night, for the sold out Hospitals of Regina Foundation Four Seasons Ball, proudly presented by GMS.
-The event raised $437,000, which will help the Foundation meet its $1 million commitment to Regina’s Pediatric Services this year.
+Hundreds of people packed the Conexus Arts Centre Saturday night, for the sold out Hospitals of Regina Foundation's Four Seasons Ball, proudly presented by GMS.
+The event raised $437,000, which will help the Foundation meet its $1 million commitment to Regina’s Pediatric Services in 2018.

 “What a magnificent evening,” said Hospitals of Regina President and CEO Dino Sophocleous.
 “It’s exciting to know so many people in this community support our vision of a world-class pediatrics program right here at home.
 Through their support of this event, our sponsors, donors, supporters and volunteers are making that vision a reality, and creating better lives for our children.”